BrandonTang89/CrowdfundingForSchools/docs/database.md

 ### Schools Table
 - **School** : String, Name of school
-- stripeid: String, Stripe connected account id
+- stripeid: String, Stripe connected account id.
+Default is null, if they have not set up a Stripe
 - onboarded: Boolean, Whether the school has completed the onboarding process

 ### Roles Table